Napoleon II: Death

 In 1831, Franz was given command of an Austrian battalion, but he never got the chance to serve in any meaningful capacity.
 In 1832, he caught pneumonia and was bedridden for several months.
 His poor health eventually overtook him and on 22 July 1832 Franz died of tuberculosis at Schönbrunn Palace in Vienna.
-He had no children; thus the Napoleonic claim to the throne of France passed to his uncle Joseph Bonaparte and later (through Louis Bonaparte) to Franz's cousin Louis-Napoléon Bonaparte, who later founded and reigned over the Second French Empire, styling himself Napoleon III.

-Franz's last words were, "My story is my birth and death.
-Between my cradle and my grave, there is a big zero".
+Toward the end of his life, Franz is reported to have said, "My birth and my death will be the only point of remembrance."